 Murphys is located in the central Sierra Nevada foothills between Lake Tahoe and Yosemite National Park, in Calaveras County, California.
-Rich in goldrush history, Murphys today is a In addition to the numerous year round activities in Murphys and Calaveras County, each season brings some special activities and events.
+Rich in goldrush history, in addition to the numerous year-round activities in Murphys and Calaveras County, each season brings some special activities and events.
+Trying to decide when to visit?
+Maybe this will help!

 Be a wildflower sleuth – Calaveras County blooms with a profusion of wildflowers during the springtime.
 Pack a picnic, grab your camera, and spend a day driving the backroads and admiring the colorful displays of poppies, lupines, redbud, buttercups, shooting stars, columbine, wild iris and more.